Tag Archives: Rachel Weisz

 Director Yorgos Lanthimos’s (The Lobster, 2015) latest film is a period piece that stars Emma Stone, Rachel Weisz, Olivia Coleman, Nicholas Hoult and Joe Alwyn.

-Set in early 18th century England, Lady Sarah – the close friend of a frail Queen Anne steps in to govern England.
-New servant Abigail arrives and her charm endears her to Sarah…
+Set in early 18th-century England, Lady Sarah, the close friend of a frail Queen Anne, steps in to govern England.

-I’m in because the cast is great.
-I’m in to hear Emma Stone’s English accent and for the delightful madness that is characteristic of a Lanthimos movie.
-I’m also definitely in for the costume.
-Yes, definitely the costume!
+The cast is great.
+I’m in to hear Emma Stone’s English accent, and for the delightful madness that is characteristic of a Lanthimos movie.
+I’m also in for the costume design.

 The Favourite Release Dates: November 23rd, 2018 (US), January 1st, 2019 (2019)…